abosch7/TEMOA/README.md

    git clone https://github.com/MAHTEP/TEMOA.git
    ```
 4. Extract the ZIP file to a folder on your computer.
+5. Rename the folder with the model source code as "TEMOA".

 ### Step 3: Create the Conda Virtual Environment
 A virtual environment ensures that dependencies are installed in an isolated environment.